DGG subsidiaries have several unique abilities that separate them from the competition including:

 - Contracts awarded to Native businesses provide good jobs for Americans in every state.

-Additionally, as a Tribal entity, our companies are considered Small Disadvantage Businesses (SDB) when contracted as a subcontractor, regardless of our firm’s size, offering our Prime Contractor teaming partners assistance in meeting subcontracting goals.
+Additionally, as a Tribal entity, our companies are considered Small Disadvantage Businesses (SDB) when contracted as a subcontractor, regardless of our firm’s size, offering the Prime Contractor teaming partner’s assistance in meeting subcontracting goals.
 A government agency may contract directly with an 8(a) Tribal entity, and the entity may receive a directly negotiated contract regardless of dollar amount.
 The eligibility of the entity for a directly negotiated award may not be challenged by another participant or any other party.
 Federal agencies contracting to an 8(a) Tribal entity may claim SDB and Native American credits.

 Tribal entities have a special set of rules under the 8(a) Program, excluding exemptions for lifetime contract limits and are exempt from the competitive thresholds and are eligible to receive direct source awards up to $100M.